ggerganov/llama.cpp/examples/tts/README.md

 # llama.cpp/example/tts
-This example demonstrates the Text To Speach feature.
+This example demonstrates the Text To Speech feature.
 It uses a [model](https://www.outeai.com/blog/outetts-0.2-500m) from [outeai](https://www.outeai.com/).